-No Subscription Please Renew: The XM subscription needs to be reactivated.
-Contact XM at www.xmradio.com or 1-800-929-2100 in the U.S. and www.xmradio.ca or 1-877-438-9677 in Canada.
 No XM Signal: The system is working properly.
-The vehicle may be in a location where the XM signal is being blocked.
+The vehicle may be in a location where the SiriusXM signal is being blocked.
 When the vehicle is moved into an open area, the signal should return.

 CAT Not Found: The system is working properly.
 There are no channels available for the selected category.